khetansarvesh/NLP/README.md

       - Llama by Meta

 # Downstream NLP
-- Here we make different models for different types of downstream tasks.
-You can learn more about this [here](https://github.com/khetansarvesh/NLP/tree/main/unitask_downstream_nlp)
+- With model able to to multiple tasks, you just need to do prompting to solve a problem for a given downstream task
-- No one does this anymore with the rise of one single model that can do multiple tasks
+- But if prompting does not work well, then you can finetune the foundation models for specific tasks.
+More about this [here](https://github.com/khetansarvesh/NLP/tree/main/unitask_downstream_nlp)

    -  Now once we have a model that can do multiple tasks, we can now finetune such a model for one specific task.
 For instance
       -  Models finetuned for Chatbot Tasks